-How Freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch
+How freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch

 Taking process seriously has made the CEO a hit with his employees.
 “Working for Ryan accelerated my career at least a decade.
 He has the uncanny ability to push people to their peak performance” said Flexport’s long-time former VP of product Sean Linehan, who went on to found Placement.
 “Ryan is building the playbook for operationally-intense tech businesses.
 Building a global logistics behemoth from scratch is an insanely complex job.
 But Ryan thrives in complexity.
 Where most entrepreneurs fall apart, he hits his stride.”

 With the economics headwinds we’re facing, Petersen will need that drive if he wants to bring Flexport public.
 As you might expect, he’s learning about it.
 “I like reading annual reports.
 It’s like a hobby of mine, particularly with my competitors” Petersen says.
 “I want to go public.
 But I don’t want to go public until we’re profitable because I don’t want to be at Wall Street’s whims.
-If you’re losing money and you’republic and Wall Street doesn’t like your stock, you can get into this death cycle.”
+If you’re losing money and you’re public and Wall Street doesn’t like your stock, you can get into this death cycle.”

 Being the CEO of a company that outperforms has opened doors to new mentors too, like executive coach Matt Messari, and Microsoft’s Satya Nadella.
 Petersen asked Nadella “How can you make learning and development measurable?”.
 Redmond’s head honcho answered “You don’t have to measure everything.”
 Petersen took the note.
 Sometimes, you just do what you think is right.